How MCP Toplist ranks servers

 Each registry has its own sync job.
 Rankings reflect the most recent data from every source.
 See /sources for the full table.

-- · Official MCP Registry — hourly delta sync
+- · Official MCP Registry — twice daily (delta sync)

-- · GitHub stars and commit signals — daily refresh via the feature builder job
+- · GitHub stars and commit signals — twice-daily refresh via the feature builder job

 What the score does not measure